sanjay-namdeo/notes/reactjs/react-testing-library.md

 ## React Testing Library
-Enzyme gives React developers utilities to test internals of React components, React Testing Library takes a step back and questions us "how to test React components to get full confidence in our React components": **Rather than testing a component's implementation details, React Testing Library puts the developer in the shoes of an end user of an React application.**
+Enzyme gives React developers utilities to test internals of React components, React Testing Library takes a step back and questions us "how to test React components to get full confidence in our React components": **Rather than testing a component's implementation details, React Testing Library puts the developer in the shoes of an end user of a React application.**

 1. React Testing Library is not an alternative to Jest . **Jest** is a test runner.
 2. It comes default in create-react-app.
 If you are not using create-react-app, then you need to install it